springwq/springwq/README.md

 ### Hi there 👋

-I am Steven, a ruby developer.
+I am Steven, a ruby on rails developer.